TL;DR

 Which barbell diameter is best for powerlifting?

-Powerlifting bars typically use 29mm diameters for maximum stiffness and grip security during heavy squats, bench presses, and deadlifts.
-The thicker shaft reduces whip and provides more surface area for grip.
+Powerlifting bars typically use 29mm shafts for maximum stiffness and grip security during heavy squats, bench presses, and deadlifts.
+The thicker shaft reduces whip and gives you more surface area to grip.

 Are Olympic barbells worth the extra cost for home gyms?

 Yes, for most serious lifters.
-Olympic barbells offer unlimited progression potential, universal plate compatibility, and better long-term value despite higher upfront costs.
+Olympic barbells offer effectively unlimited progression potential, broad plate compatibility, and better long-term value despite the higher upfront cost.

 What weight capacity do I need in a barbell?

-Most home gym lifters benefit from barbells rated for 1,000+ pounds.
-This capacity supports years of progression in compound movements without equipment limitations.
+Most home gym lifters are well served by a bar rated for 1,000+ pounds.
+That capacity supports years of progression in the compound lifts without the bar becoming the bottleneck.

 Do I need bearing sleeves or are bushings sufficient?

-Bushings work perfectly for most home gym applications, including Olympic movements.
-Bearings offer smoother rotation but cost more and provide minimal benefit for non-competitive lifters.
+Bushings are sufficient for most home gym training, including Olympic movements.
+Bearings spin more smoothly but cost more and add little benefit for non-competitive lifters.

 How do I maintain my barbell properly?